All photography and artwork, provided by Friends of Curlip

 Unfortunately, the hull of Paddle Steamer Curlip, has been attacked by Teredo Worm, that have eaten along some of her timber planks and compromised her underwater hull. https://en.wikipedia.org/wiki/Teredo_navalis

-Our intention is seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.
+As outlined in our 2016 Business plan, our intention is to perform local fund raising and seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.

-With a new hull and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
-Curlip should endure as a viable educational and eco tourism venture on the Gippsland Lakes for many decades to come.
+With MORE THAN 50% of thehull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
+Curlip should endure as a viable community based, educational and eco tourism venture on the Gippsland Lakes for many decades to come.

-The Paddle Steamer Curlip has been relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential at the Port of Bairnsdale, Paynesville and the Mitchell River Delta, a world listed Ramsar Wetland.
+Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential, both international and domestic on the Gippsland Lakes, including the Mitchell River Delta, a world listed Ramsar Wetland.

-The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, who were unable to continue due to their age, inability to access regular slipway and maintenance facilities, and the terminal attack on her hull by Teredo Worm.
+The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, that committee, were unable to continue due to their age, inability to navigate path ways through government instrumentalities and access to regular slipway and maintenance facilities, so critical to prevent the terminal attack on her hull by Teredo Worm.

-After detailed works to replace her hull timbers, damaged by marine Teredo Worms and rejuvenation works, and the design and installation of a Clean Green Steam, renewable and sustainable energy plant and associated equipment, the vessel will provide an interpretative learning centre and tourism experience, certainly, unique in East Gippsland and Victoria and possibly Australia.
+With the completion of our hull replacement works fully funded and in progress, the external hull rejuvenation works, are moving into the caulking, painting and priming phases.
+Our most important project is the design and installation of a Clean Green Steam, renewable and sustainable energy plant and associated equipment, the vessel will provide an interpretative learning centre and tourism experience, certainly, unique in East Gippsland and Victoria and possibly Australia.

 What We've Achieved